Respect for Human Rights

 Taking Human Rights Issues into Consideration along the Supply Chain

-While advocating the promotion of environmental activities and social responsibility along its entire supply chain, the Mitsui Chemicals Group is equally committed to respecting the human rights of all of its stakeholders who are in some way linked to the Group’s business activities.
-For example, we have clearly set out our expectations of suppliers in the Mitsui Chemicals Group Purchasing Policy and the Mitsui Chemicals Group Sustainable Procurement Guidelines .
+The Mitsui Chemicals Group conducts business activities with emphasis on human rights in its relations with stakeholders in the entire supply chain.
+For example, we have clearly set out our expectations of suppliers in the Mitsui Chemicals Group Purchasing Policy and the Mitsui Chemicals Group Sustainable Procurement Guidelines.
 Under these policies, we place considerable importance on respect for human rights, fair working conditions and a good work environment, reduction in environmental impact, compliance with laws and regulations, social norms and considerations for those in the supply chain.
 When we begin a new business arrangement and with ongoing suppliers, depending on the nature of the business, we conduct regular checks on the supplier's efforts through our sustainable procurement Self-assessment Questionnaires (SAQ) .
 We use the questionnaire results to provide feedback to suppliers and to support their efforts to improve.
 In addition, we have also extended our Risk Hotline so that it is now accessible to suppliers and are determined to keep on building stronger partnerships in the future.
 The Mitsui Chemicals Group works diligently to ensure equal opportunity and transparency while maintaining and promoting fair and equitable business practices.

 Participation in Human Rights Due Diligence Workshop Organized by Caux Round Table Japan